Skip to Content

 Massey’s postgraduate conservation biology programme is very relevant to industry – in fact it was developed in consultation with potential employers.
 It specifically targets the requirements of organisations such as New Zealand’s Department of Conservation, the Ministry for the Environment, Landcare Research, regional councils and environmental consulting firms.
 It is designed to provide training for biologists, veterinarians, resource managers, and environmental planners seeking careers in conservation.

 Massey’s conservation and biology staff are internationally-renowned for their research and teaching and learning methods.
-You will be working with internationally-recognised specialists, for example:
+You will be working with recognised specialists, for example:

 Page authorised by Director, Student Administration